2: OSCAR Install: Finishing Touches

 Data exports depend on PGP to encrypt the zipped patient files.

 Principles of layered security require that a firewall be configured on the server even if your box is behind a solid open source router such as pfSense.

 OSCAR can be configured to support increased security.
 Two-factor authorization is achieved with the user name and password (what the end user knows) and a one-time pin generated by an authenticator housed in the users smartphone (something they have).
-Starting in OSCAR 19.1 a 2FA.sql script will be set to run for new installs, and be made available for running for upgrades.
+As of OSCAR 19.5 this is available through the UI when you setup a user.

 Generate a key for use in OSCAR for the tomcat8 user.
 Follow the prompts (the defaults will do fine), and set a pass phrase.
 Be sure to set a name and email to serve as the UID for the key, and as a handle on any files you need to sign.
 The following is similar to expected output.